-Explaining Survival Predictions with Shapley Values
+Explaining Survival Predictions with Shapley Values (taken)

 Machine learning models are increasingly used to predict time-to-event outcomes — for example, how long a patient might survive after treatment or when a machine is likely to fail.
 Unlike standard predictions, these models produce survival curves, which change over time.
 Existing explanation tools like Shapley values can tell us which features matter, but they … Read more